 Greg Whitman is a board certified neurologist.
 He is one of a handful of fellowship trained, practicing otoneurologists in the U.S.–an otoneurologist is a neurologist who focuses on the causes and treatment of dizziness; vestibular disorders, gait and balance disorders, falls, and fall prevention.

-Dizziness and balance disorders account for several million clinic visits per year in the U.S. Many of these relate to vestibular disorders.
+Dizziness and balance disorders account for several million clinic visits per year in the U.S. Many such visits relate to vestibular disorders.
 Vestibular, in a nutshell, means having to do with the inner ear balance system, and its connections.
-These include but are not limited to the vestibular nerve and the brain.

 As an Instructor at Harvard Medical School, he has been a recurrent speaker on dizziness at Harvard accredited CME courses.

 Dr. Whitman is co-author of the book “Dizziness.
 Why You Feel Dizzy and What Will Help You Feel Better” (Johns Hopkins University Press).

 He is a contributor to multiple handbooks for physicians , including a best-selling handbook used by neurology trainees.
 A chapter on dizziness that he coauthored was published in a well-known, best-selling Neurology handbook.

 In addition to his expertise on dizziness, Dr. Whitman also has subspecialty experience in treatment of people with memory loss, aphasia, executive dysfunction and dementia.